Emergency Evacuation 101

 How can facilities handle critical plant operations?

 Some employees may be required to stay behind temporarily because certain equipment or processes cannot be shut down immediately and must shut down in stages over time.
 In other cases, with large manufacturers with complex processes, it may not possible to shut down at all in an emergency and some employees need to stay behind to continue operation.
-In smaller operations, employees may be required to operate fire extinguishers or shut down gas and / or electrical systems and other special equipment that could be damaged if left operating or create additional hazards to emergency responders, such as releasing hazardous materials.
+In smaller operations, employees may be required to operate fire extinguishers or shut down gas and/or electrical systems and other special equipment.
+This may include equipment that could be damaged if left operating or create additional hazards to emergency responders, such as releasing hazardous materials.
 In general, however, employees should leave fighting fires and rescue operations to experts and first responders!
-In larger operations, security or safety personnel will remain on site to monitor cameras and access control systems and ensure that everyone has gotten out safely.
+In larger operations, security or safety personnel will remain on-site to monitor cameras and access control systems and ensure that everyone has gotten out safely.

-It is important that companies review their operations and develop comprehensive and detailed procedures by the specific employee job.
+It is important that companies review their operations and develop comprehensive and detailed procedures for each specific employee's job.
 In addition, critical employees need to be trained when to abandon the operation or task and evacuate before their lives become in danger.

 Is it always necessary to report an emergency evacuation?